Agnessofia/coda22/09_quanteda_E3.md

 ## Corpus creation

 Our first step is to use `Quanteda` to create corpus.
-A corpus in this context is an specialised format for the text to interact with the package.
+A corpus in this context is an formal variable thata allows the text to interact with the package.

 ``` r
 presidents.C <- corpus(presidents)